AMWA-TV/bcp-007-01/docs/Overview.md

 ```

 > Additional capabilities for sub-flows MAY need to be expressed.
 This relies on additional work that has yet to be done.
+> Codecs for audio and video will need to be expressed

 ## NDI IS-05 Senders and Receivers

 ### Transport Type

-NDI Flows SHALL utilize a new `transport_type` in IS-05:
+NDI Flows SHALL utilize a new `transport` in IS-05:

  ```
  urn:x-nmos:transport:ndi
  ```

-This transport_type signifies a muxed NDI flow delivered by the NDI SDK.
+This `transport` signifies a muxed NDI flow delivered by the NDI SDK.

 ### Sender transport_file